Crazy-Beautiful: 50 Flowers That Start With ‘C’

 35. Cosmos

 Cosmos bipinnatus is one among many species of cosmos plants.
 They are commonly referred to as garden cosmos, Mexican asters, or simply cosmos.
-These beautiful flowers that start with the letter C produce conspicuous, symmetrical, cup-shaped flowers in bright shades of red, pink, and white with striking yellow centers.
+These beautiful flowers produce conspicuous, symmetrical, cup-shaped flowers in bright shades of red, pink, and white with striking yellow centers.
 Although annuals, they self-seed readily, which means they can quickly become naturalized in a low-maintenance garden.

 Scientific Name:Cosmos bipinnatus